Read time 5 minutes

-Microsoft Exchange Server is an efficient mail server which also facilitates the management of several other collaborative services, such as calendars, contacts, appointments, etc. It is much secure and simpler than Novell GroupWise and runs efficiently on Active Directory database.
+Microsoft Exchange Server is a highly efficient mail server known for its seamless management of collaborative services like calendars, contacts, and appointments.
+It offers enhanced security and simplicity compared to Novell GroupWise and seamlessly integrates with the Active Directory database.

-If you are planning to migrate your Novell GroupWise-based mailboxes to the MS Exchange Server platform, then you must perform adequate research on features and functionalities of both the email applications.
-Just have a look at the tabular data to get an idea of key differences that exists between them:
+If you are considering migrating your Novell GroupWise-based mailboxes to the MS Exchange Server platform, it’s essential to conduct thorough research on the features and functionalities of both email applications.
+Take a look at the following table to understand the key differences between them:

 |Features||Microsoft Exchange Server||Novell GroupWise|